Cardiff Central (Senedd constituency)

-Cardiff Central (Canol Caerdydd) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-It is one of eight constituencies in the South Wales Central electoral region, which elects four additional members (in addition to the eight constituency members) to produce a degree of proportional representation for the region as a whole.
+Cardiff Central (Canol Caerdydd) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+It was one of eight constituencies in the South Wales Central electoral region, which elected four additional members (in addition to the eight constituency members) to produce a degree of proportional representation for the region as a whole.

 History

 From 1999, Cardiff Central was a safe seat for the Liberal Democrats.
 However the seat was lost to Labour in 2011 with a huge 14.7% swing.
 In 2016 this was the Liberal Democrats target seat with their candidate Eluned Parrott a current regional AM for South Wales Central.
 The result actually saw a very slight increase in Labour's majority in a very disappointing night for the Liberal Democrats.
 The seat remained one of the most marginal in the Assembly until the 2021 Senedd election, where Labour increased their majority substantially.

 In 2016 two former Big Brother participants were the candidates for Plaid Cymru and the Conservatives.